ujikCz/ReactiveHTML/README.md

     }

-    onComponentWillRender() {

-        console.log("will render"); // called once per component used.
-Called before component is rendered

-    }

-    onComponentWillMount() {
+    onComponentWillMount(element, container) {

-        console.log("will mount"); // called once per component used.
+        console.log("will mount", element, container); // called once per component used.
 Called before component is mounted to view

     }

     onComponentWillUnMount() {

         console.log("will unmount"); // called before component will unmount (representing element will be removed from DOM tree)
+        //there you can stop all asynchronnous funcitons that call setState for no memory leak.

     }

-    Element(props, states) {
+    Element() {

         return html`<div>Hello, world!</div>`